 Recently Linda and I had a morning that didn’t start off too well.
-She was talking to me about an issue that was mentioned in the comments that upset her with respect to my emotional affair with Tanya.
+She was talking to me about an issue that was mentioned in the comments that upset her with respect to my emotional affair.

 It was early in the morning, and I made the mistake of not thinking before I answered her, and made a comment that really upset her.
 She ended up crying and then leaving for work in a huff.